felixwttr/Dropbox_auto_deletion/README.md

 3. Install all required packages through pip Linux/Mac: `pip3 install -r requirements.txt`
 	Windows:   `pip install -r requirements.txt`
-4. Edit the variables to fit your pupose
+4. Edit the variables to fit your pupose.
 	`age_of_files = 30  # at which age files should be deleted?
 	 working_dir = '/<observed_dir>/'  # which folder should be observed?
 	 ifttt_integration = True  # do you wish to get an notification through IFTTT whenever a file gets deleted?